 Lake Trail Community School Garden

-The Lake Trail Community School Garden is at the heart of LTCES.
+The Lake Trail Community School Garden is at the heart of Lake Trail Community Education Society.
 It is managed by LTCES’s Garden Coordinator and cultivated and maintained by the society and community volunteers.

-Throughout July and August, LTCES offeres Summer Sprouters, a free drop-in program three mornings a week in the garden.
+Throughout July and August, LTCES offers Summer Sprouters, a free drop-in program three mornings a week in the garden.
 Through this program LTCES addressed the play and learning needs of parents and caregivers with young children six months to five years, many living in the Lake Trail neighbourhood.
 Community partners and guest facilitators are engaged to enrich programming offerings.